-OWP Ventures is a holding company formed in Delaware on March 27, 2018 to enter and support the cannabis industry, and on May 30, 2018, it acquired OWP Colombia.
 OWP Colombia is a licensed cannabis cultivation, production and distribution (export) company located in Popayán, Colombia (nearest major city is Cali).
 We plan to be a producer of raw cannabis and hemp plant ingredients for both medical and industrial uses across the globe.
 We have received licenses to cultivate, produce and distribute the raw ingredients of the cannabis and hemp plant for medicinal, scientific and industrial purposes.
 Specifically, we are one of the few companies in Colombia to receive all four licenses, including seed use, cultivation of non-psychoactive cannabis, cultivation of psychoactive cannabis, and manufacturing allowing for extraction and export.
 Currently, we own approximately 30 acres and have a covered greenhouse built specifically to cultivate high-grade cannabis and hemp.
-In addition, we have entered into agreements with local farming co-operatives that include small farmers and indigenous tribe members, under which they will cultivate cannabis on up to approximately 140 acres of land using our seeds and propagation techniques, and sell their harvested products to us on an exclusive basis.
+In addition, we have entered into agreements with local farming cooperatives that include small farmers and indigenous tribe members, under which they will cultivate cannabis on up to approximately 140 acres of land using our seeds and propagation techniques, and sell their harvested products to us on an exclusive basis.
 We began harvesting cannabis in the first quarter of 2019 for the purpose of further research and development activities, quality control testing and extraction.
 We have been generating revenue from the sale of our seeds since the second quarter of 2020.
-During the first quarter of 2022, we made payments of approximately \$1,400,000 for a state of the art distillation machine that was placed in service during the second quarter of 2023 within our vertically integrated extraction facility.
+During the first quarter of 2022, we made payments of approximately \$1,400,000 for a state-of-the-art distillation machine that was placed in service during the second quarter of 2023 within our vertically integrated extraction facility.